Uncorked (2020 film)

 Uncorked is a 2020 American drama film, written and directed by Prentice Penny.
 It stars Mamoudou Athie, Courtney B. Vance, Niecy Nash, Matt McGorry, Sasha Compère, Gil Ozeri, Kelly Jenrette, Bernard David Jones, Melisia Lomax and Meera Rohit Kumbhani.

 It was released on March 27, 2020, by Netflix.

 Plot

-Elijah works at a wine business and at his family's local barbecue restaurant, where his father Louis and mother Sylvia also work.
-Louis expects Elijah to take over the business someday but he is not interested.
+Elijah works both at a wine business and at his family's local barbecue restaurant in Memphis, TN, where his father Louis and mother Sylvia also work.
+His grandfather struggled and worked very hard to build the successful business and Louis expects Elijah to take it over someday.
+Eli is not interested and wants to do his own thing, so he's leaning torward wine.